genestack/sdk/odm_sdk/scripts/internal/README.md

 ### generate_unit_dictionaries.py

 This script generates unit vocabularies.
-It accepts `--destination-path` as an optional parameter, allowing users to specify the path where the generated dictionary should be saved.
+It accepts `--destination-path` as an optional parameter, allowing users to specify the path where the generated dictionaries should be saved.

 ### Additional Source File